Contact Us for a Free Consultation 714-721-4423

 Your record remains fully public.
 Expungement and sealing laws restrict access to criminal records.

-A private employer may not ask you about any misdemeanor conviction, including a DUI, dismissed under California Penal Code Section 1203.4.
-So when you apply for a job in the private sector, and you see this question on the application: Do you have any convictions?
+When you apply for a job in the private sector, you see this question on the application: Do you have any convictions?
 You can honestly and legally answer “No” to this question.

 statue of liberty